themarchoffolly/pushme-pullyou/PITCHME.md

 Welcome to this [GitPitch](https://gitpitch.com) presentation template!

-You are currently enjoying the speaker notes feature, available for all online and offline slideshows.
+You are currently enjoying the speaker notes window, available for all online and offline slideshows.

 ---